MMTLukas/ma-scalable-web/README.md

   * Report System
   * User Management

 All services build up on [sinatra](http://www.sinatrarb.com/).
-All commands in these document should be executed in the root directory.
-Every request to any resource has to be authorizied from the last service **User Management**.
+All commands in this document should be executed in the root directory of the project.
+Every request to any resource of the services has to be authorizied from the service **User Management**.
 To start the services on your system make sure you have installed all necessary plugins with following command:
 ```shell
 bundle install
 ```

+### Directory content
+./                                  # place of all config.ru files, the readme.md and the gemfile
+lib/                                # directory of the four services item_tracking_system/             # system which stores items location_management_system/       # system which stores locations report_system/                    # system which combines items and locations user_management_system/           # system which authentificates

 ## Item Tracking System